Open-Attestation/documentation-website/website/docs/docs-section/appendix/glossary.md

 ### Document store

 A document store is a smart contract on the Ethereum network that records the issuance and revocation status of the OA documents.
-The document store helps the owner perform the following actions:
+Using the document store, the owner can perform the following actions:

 - Issue new OA documents
 - Revoke an existing OA document